Honda Crossroad: First generation (LJ/LJJ; 1993)

+The Crossroad was introduced to compete with popular off-roaders offered by Toyota, Isuzu, Nissan and Mitsubishi; it was initially marketed in 3- and 5-door variants; and was manufactured at Rover's Solihull plant.

+At the end of July 1994, the Crossroad was updated with added safety equipment including twin front airbags, standard ABS, door beams.
+Front and rear anti-roll bars were also added, while the grille and aluminum wheels were redesigned and the dashboard was revised.
+The three-door model was discontinued and a new (five-door) ES model was released, with additional equipment including full leather, double electric sunroofs, cruise control, and a separate air conditioning system for the rear seat.
+In March 1996, Honda announced a 25-percent price reduction for the base V8i model along with some equipment cuts, such as removing the third row of seats, making the car a five-seater.
+The model code was changed to LJJ at this time.

-Problems had emerged regarding the marketing of the Crossroad in Japan.
+Problems had emerged regarding the marketing of the Crossroad.
 For instance, Honda had threatened to end ties with Rover after the news that it was going to be sold to BMW.
-Since the Crossroad was a rebadged Land Rover Discovery, it also had Land Rover's mechanical and reliability issues carried over.
-In 1997, a recall was issued by Honda on the advice of Ministry of Transportation due to a malfunction locking mechanism on the SUV's driver-side front door that could make the vehicle open while driving.
+In 1997, a recall was issued by Honda on the advice of Ministry of Transportation due to a malfunction locking mechanism on the SUV's driver-side front door that could make the door open while driving.
 Around 4,754 vehicles made from July 1995 to December 1996 were affected by the recall.